djberg96/oracle-model-generator/README.md

 I do not attempt to set `has_many` or `has_one` relationships.
 There's no good way to determine that relationship (one or many?).
-Besides, in practice I find that most people set custom has_xxx relationships that go over and above what's set in the Oracle database anyway for purposes of their application.
+Besides, in practice I find that most people set custom has_xxx relationships that go over and above what's set in the database anyway for purposes of their application.

 I also do not go out of my way to get the model name correct with regards